Madison Square Presbyterian Church (1906): Demolition

 The 24th Street site was demolished starting in May 1919 to make way for an 18-story annex building that Metropolitan Life constructed at a cost of $1 million, which connected to a previously built 16-story annex on the north side of the street.
-The earlier annex was connect to the Metropolitan Life Tower by a bridge over 24th Street.
+The earlier annex was connected to the Metropolitan Life Tower by a bridge over 24th Street.
 A decade later the annex buildings were leveled, and the entire block bounded by 24th Street, 25th Street, Madison Avenue and Park Avenue South became the site of the Metropolitan Life North Building, still extant, which was designed to accommodate a building as high as 80 stories, of which only 30 were constructed.